Clarifai/old-docs/api-guide/annotate/annotations.md

   }'\
   https://api.clarifai.com/v2/annotations
 ```
-{% endtab %}

 #### Bulk Delete All Annotations by Input IDs

-To delete all annotations of a given input, you just need to set input ID(s).
-This will delete all annotations for these input(s) EXCEPT input level annotations which only get deleted if you delete the inputs themselves.
+To delete all annotations of a given input, you just need to set input ID\(s\).
+This will delete all annotations for these input\(s\) EXCEPT input level annotations which only get deleted if you delete the inputs themselves.

 {% tabs %}
 {% tab title="gRPC Python" %}